Kaga no Chiyo: Biography

 Chiyo-ni was born in Matto, Kaga Province (now Hakusan, Ishikawa Prefecture), in February 1703, the eldest daughter of a scroll mounter.
 At an early age, Chiyo-ni was introduced to art and poetry, and she began writing haiku poetry at the age of seven.
 By the age of seventeen, she had become very popular all over Japan for her poetry.

 Her poems, although mostly dealing with nature, work for a unity of nature with humanity.
-Her own life was that of the haikai poets who made their lives and the world they lived in one with themselves, living a simple and humble life.
-She was able to make connections by being observant and carefully studying the unique things around her ordinary world and writing them down.
+Her own life was that of the haikai poets who made their lives and the world they lived in one with themselves through living a simple and humble life.
+She was able to make connections by being observant and studying her surroundings, then writing them down.

 At age twelve, Chiyo-ni's studied under two haiku poets who had themselves apprenticed with the great poet Matsuo Bashō, and many in her time saw her as one of Bashō's true heirs, both in her poetry and in her humble attitude of warm awareness toward the world and her simple living.
 She studied Basho's style of writing poems in her early years, although she did develop on her own as an independent figure with her own unique voice.

 She was well aware of being considered Bashō's heir and on a portrait of Bashō she wrote in calligraphy: